Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Evaluation

 \subsection{Batching}

-To evaluate the overhead of our batching strategy (\cref{sec:batching}), we artificially limited the available memory on the GPU between 1GB and 12GB (\cref{fig:batching}).
+To evaluate the runtime overhead of our batching strategy (\cref{sec:batching}), we artificially limited the available memory on the GPU between 1GB and 12GB (\cref{fig:batching}).
 As we decrease the memory, our algorithm becomes slightly slower.
-For the narrow phase at 6GB, one of the early batches finds a small time of impact, leading to all other chunks to quickly terminate.
+For the narrow phase at 6GB, one of the early batches finds a small \ac{TOI}, leading to all other chunks to quickly terminate.